Produce

 Fruits and Berries

 Apples: With over 50 varieties and heirloom types, apples are a cornerstone of New Hampshire agriculture.
-Scooter’s Farm of Woodmont has pick-your-own varieties you won’t find in a grocery store, such as “Pristine, William’s Pride, Redfree, Premier HoneyCrisp, Initial, HoneyCrisp, NovaMac, CrimsionGold, CrimsonCrisp, Triumph, Liberty, Galarina, Florina, Story, Golden Russet”!
-Alyson’s Orchard in Walpole or Applecrest Farm in Hampton Falls offer PYO apples from late August to October.
-Many orchards also offer cider, applesauce, and apple butter.
+Scooter’s Farm of Woodmont has pick-your-own varieties you won’t find in a grocery store.
+Check out their varieties, such as “Pristine, William’s Pride, Redfree, Premier HoneyCrisp, Initial, HoneyCrisp, NovaMac, CrimsionGold, CrimsonCrisp, Triumph, Liberty, Galarina, Florina, Story, Golden Russet”.
+Brookdale Fruit Farm in Hollis grows over 30 different PYO varieties over the course of the season!
+Alyson’s Orchard in Walpole or Applecrest Farm in Hampton Falls also offer PYO apples from late August to October.
+Many orchards also produce cider, applesauce, and apple butter.

 Pumpkins and Gourds: Available in the fall, many farms such as Patch Orchards in Lebanon and Brookdale Fruit Farm in Hollis provide pumpkins for pies, jack-o-lanterns, and fall decor.
 (And yes, pumpkins are technically fruits, not vegetables!)